 At Omnitail we divide query intent into generic, qualified, and item-specific terms.
 Generic terms are least likely to convert because they show less purchase intent.
 Someone searching for “men’s socks” is less likely to buy your specific item than someone searching purposely for an item-specific term such as “omnitail men’s blue polka-dot socks”.

 Using these three tiers, you can direct spend according to the the likelihood of conversion—bidding more on item-specific terms, and less on generic.
-For a more in-depth explanation check our our query segmentation ebook.

 5. Track the Right Metrics